 Conserve /Fruit Jelly/ – Slatko

-Sladko or slatko – fruit jelly can be made of any kind of fruits and represents the unique delicacy in Serbia.
+Sladko or slatko – fruit jelly is cooked fruit product conserved in a dense, sugar-based syrup.
+This type of conservation, which is used also for vegetables and rose petals, is characteristic in Balkan cuisine, especially in Serbia, Bulgaria and in some mountainous areas of Greece.
+Slatko can be prepared of any kind of fruits and represents the unique delicacy in Serbia.
 Above all slatko is exceptional hospitality custom in Serbia and makes a part of welcoming to someone’s home.
 The word “slatko” refers to a number of special jams that belong to Balkan cooking as well as to Jewish cooking.
 Traditionally, these jams are served on a small glass plate together with a teaspoon and a glass of water.
 Slatko is different from the European type of jam, because when preparing Slatko, the sugar is first boiled to make a kind of syrup, and the fruit is only added later on.

 In the preparation of Slatko, many ingredients are used that are not common in traditional European jam.
 For example, in Eastern Jewish cooking, there are variants where radish is boiled in honey.
 Slatko can also be made from carrots or beet roots.
 In Serbia slatko helps anyone starting the successful day !